The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 Watch Hill Lighthouse at Low Tide

 You can visit many specialty shops and restaurants on the beach, where you can park before walking to the lighthouse.
-Watch Hill Lighthouse grounds are open to visitors, and a small museum has been established in the oil house.
+Watch Hill Lighthouse grounds, which are open to visitors, and a small museum has been established in the oil house.
 The museum, which features a fourth-order Fresnel lens once used in the tower, is open during summer.
 You can walk along the stone seawall outside the grounds’ fence during low tide to get close views.
 Fishing offshore is a frequent pastime.

 Here are some of my favorite photos of Watch Hill Lighthouse.